Team Structure

 Design Team

-Our design team consists of 3 people: a Senior Product Designer, a UX Designer and a UI Designer.
+Our design team consists of 2 people: the Head of Design and a Senior UX/UI Designer.
 They act as a floating resource for the development teams and marketing department.

 Team Processes

-All teams are given autonomy to define their own processes, as long as they don't impact other teams.
+All teams are given autonomy to tweak their own processes, as long as they don't impact other teams.

 All team members have an equal voice when discussing ideas.